libretro/docs/docs/library/beetle_psx_hw.md

 	**Only for the Vulkan renderer at the moment.**

-??? note "*Adapative smoothing - Off*"
+??? note "*Adaptive smoothing - Off*"
     ![](..\image\core\beetle_psx_hw\smooth_off.png)

 ??? note "*Adaptive smoothing - On*"